 The sun, that was so sought-after all these days, is better avoided now, especially in the afternoons.
 The warm clothes and razais that hugged you like a dear friend, are abandoned...as if the friend just went out-of-favour.
 It is time to put away your winter clothes.
 Wasn't it just a few days ago that you had to remember to drink water?
 Now, you are thirsty often and a drink of cool water is always welcome.
 Vegetables don't look so tempting as they did earlier.
 Soon, they will disappear altogether, making way for summer fruits and veggies.

-The festival of Holi marks the end of winter.
+This month heralds the festival of Holi that marks the end of winter.
 It is one of the major festivals of North India.
 Other than essential services, most of the establishments are closed.
 People enjoy the day with colours and sweets.
 It is unlike any other festival.
 It has turned into a social occasion which is celebrated outside the home.
 I have written a detailed note on Holi in one of my earlier posts.
 Here it is:

 Holi is fun for sure.
 But there is more to March.
 It brings with it the dreaded board examinations.
 Every year, lakhs of students appear for these exams routinely, but that does not diminish the awe they always generate in parents and students alike.
 Families who have children taking the boards, experience some tense times.
 Many working mothers take leave and stay at home to extend support to their children.
 Of late, there have been some helplines where professional help is just a phone call away for those who cannot cope with the pressure.
 Examinations are important, but parents, teachers and citizens in general need to come forward and do their bit in reducing the unnecessary stress that so many of our young minds are subjected to.
 Better communication throughout the year can help to detect stress levels in the students, and timely counselling can save many careers.